diogoftp/ragnarok-pybot/README.md

 - **Macro:** hardcoded macro that supports sending keystrokes and mouse clicks directly to the game window.
 The mouse click can't be sent to a specific location if the window is not on top, but the click is registered.
 Useful for spamming a skill on you character feet while alt-tabbing.
 It runs in a separate thread because of the delays on it and can be toggled on/off.
 - **Game information:** reads game information that is needed for executing actions, such as the character name, current map name, map coordinates, current hp, maximum hp.
 - (In progress) **Walking:** the game stores some map information the .gat files.
 These files were extracted from the game and read, creating a graph with whether each map cell is walkable of not.
-Most of the maps are 400x400, but this information is also present in the .gat file.
+Most of the maps can be up to 400x400, but this information is also present in the .gat file.
 - **Entity list:** reads the current entities (players, npcs, monsters...) in the screen.
 Will be used in the future for fighting monsters.

+## Compiling the c++ file to dll
+The c++ file can be compiled with any c++ compiler, as long as the target platform is 64bit Windows.

+Using [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-options?view=msvc-170), it can be compiled with:
+`cl.exe /LD /EHsc helpers/shortest_path.cpp`

+Put the dll in the _helpers_ folder.
+You can check if the function is being exported correctly with `dumpbin /exports helpers/shortest_path.dll`.
+The output must export `My_ShortestPath`.

 ## Documentation